cjcarpen/service-endpoint/enable-servicepoint.md

     ```
     {: screen}

-5. Once the account is enabled for Service Endpoints, one can start comsuming the Service Endpooints of IBM Cloud Services that have exposed this functionality.
+5. Once the account is enabled for Service Endpoints, one can start consuming the Service Endpoints of IBM Cloud Services that have exposed this functionality.

 <br/>